Jackie Coogan: Charity work

-Coogan worked with Near East Relief, he toured across the United States and Europe in 1924 on a "Children's Crusade" as part of his fundraising drive, which provided more than $1 million in clothing, food and other contributions ($14.8 million in 2021 dollars).
-He was honored by officials in the United States and Greece, where he had an audience with Pope Pius XI.
+While a child actor, Coogan worked with Near East Relief and toured across the United States and Europe in 1924 on a "Children's Crusade" as part of his fundraising drive.
+His efforts provided more than $1 million in clothing, food, and other contributions ($14.8 million in 2021 dollars), and he was honored by officials in the United States and Greece.
+He also had an audience with Pope Pius XI.

 A Catholic, Coogan was a member of the Good Shepherd Parish and the Catholic Motion Picture Guild in Beverly Hills.